jmajam/hans-and-justin-lightroom/docs/index.md

 * Internet: Internet connection and registration are necessary for required software activation, validation of subscriptions, and access to online services.

 ## Typographical Conventions
-For the sake of this guide, please refer to the below table for how each convention will be formatted.
+Please refer to the below table for how each convention will be formatted.

 | Convention                      | TypeFace    | Examples                                         |
 |---------------------------------|--------------------------------------------------|---|